mindsquare-Custom-Solutions/RAP_Samples/Musterlösung.md

   dataClass: #MIXED
 }
 @ObjectModel.representativeKey: 'TravelId'
-define root view entity ZI_<your-name-abbreviation>_Travel as select from zmind2_travel
+define root view entity ZI_<your-name-abbreviation>_TravelTP as select from zmind2_travel
 //  composition [0..*] of ZI_<your-name-abbreviation>_Booking       as _Booking
   association [0..1] to ZMIND2E_I_Agency       as _Agency   on $projection.AgencyId = _Agency.AgencyId
   association [0..1] to ZMIND2E_I_Customer     as _Customer on $projection.CustomerId = _Customer.CustomerId